prasanthsasikumar/ScrapeGaragePricePrediction/README.md

 ## Contact

 If you buy and fix cars from repo or insurance auctions, feel free to **reach out**!
 I would love to chat about cars, auctions, or potential improvements to this project.
-You can contact me via \[email or LinkedIn].
+You can contact me via \[email or LinkedIn(https://www.linkedin.com/in/prasanth-sasikumar/)].

 ---